apache/tvm/relax_spec.md

 ### Checking Structural Information at the Start and End of a Function

-«Shape variables are bound at the start and end of a function or in `MatchCast` bindings.
+Shape variables are bound at the start and end of a function or in `MatchCast` bindings.
 This checking is done similarly to `MatchCast`, though with a slight difference: per rule #6 in under the [well-formedness criteria](#well-formedness-criteria), we allow shape variables to appear in arguments in any order so long as shape variables appear in a binding position at least once.
 This requires us to check the shapes of arguments dimension by dimension in a specific order.

 Suppose a function has the following signature, where the `Si` are structural annotations: